Ellen Ternan: Later life and marriage

 Grave of Ellen and her husband George Wharton Robinson in Highland Road Cemetery, Portsmouth.

-In 1876, six years after Dickens's death, Ternan married George Wharton Robinson, an Oxford graduate, who was 12 years her junior and knew nothing of her close association with Dickens.
+In 1876, six years after Dickens's death, Ternan met and married George Wharton Robinson, an Oxford graduate, who was 12 years her junior and knew nothing of her close association with Dickens.
 She presented herself as 14 years younger (23 years old, rather than 37).
 The couple had a son, Geoffrey, and a daughter, Gladys, and ran a boys' school in Margate.
 Ternan's husband died in 1910, and she spent her last years in Southsea with her sister Frances.
 She died of cancer in Fulham, London on April 25, 1914, and is buried in Highland Road Cemetery in Portsmouth, the city of Dickens's birth.

 Speculation and research

 The Dickens Fellowship and the surviving close family members of Charles Dickens maintained a complete silence about the relationship between Ellen Ternan and Charles Dickens from the time of Charles Dickens' death in 1870 until the death in December 1933 of his last surviving child, Sir Henry Fielding Dickens.
 Several Dickens researchers wrote about various aspects of the relationship between Ellen Ternan and Charles Dickens in the ensuing years, including Gladys Story in 1939, Ada Nisbet in 1952, Sir Felix Aylmer in 1959, and Katherine M Longley in 1985.
 Ellen Ternan was the subject of a biography by Claire Tomalin in 1990, which brought the relationship to a broader general audience.
 A summary of the story of the discovery of the relationship was published in 2012 by Professor Michael Slater.

 Some records relating to Ellen Ternan and her family are held by Senate House Library, University of London.